drawpile/drawpile.github.io/help/development/contributing.markdown

 ## Non-Development Contribution

-These wouldn't require you to be a software developer.
-Some may still be technical, but a lot less so.
+Here are quite a few ways you could contribute that don't require you to be a software developer.
+You can contribute in many other ways not mentioned here.

 ### Helping Other Users